microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 ### Modify the prompt after deployment

-You can modify the Azure OpenAI prompt after the deployment by modifying the Azure Function application settings ("OPENAI_PROMPT", "OPENAI_PROMPT_KEYS") and creating the required field in the Azure Cognitive Search index.
+You can modify the Azure OpenAI prompt after the deployment by modifying the Azure Function application settings ("OPENAI_PROMPT", "OPENAI_PROMPT_KEYS") and creating the required field in the Azure AI Search index.

 <h2><img src="/images/readMe/supportingDocuments.png" width="64">
 <br/>